IPsec Support

 - Tunnel Interface Configuration

-Configure the customer gateway with a tunnel interface that associates with the IPsec tunnel.
+Configure the customer gateway with a tunnel interface associated with the IPsec tunnel.
 All traffic transmitted to the tunnel interface is encrypted and transmitted to the virtual private gateway.

 The customer gate and the virtual private gateway each have two addresses that relate to this IPsec tunnel.
 Each one contains an outside address, where the encrypted traffic is exchanged.
 Both gateways also contain an inside address associated with the tunnel interface.
-The customer gateway outside IP address is provided upon creation of the customer gateway.
+The customer gateway outside the IP address is provided upon creation of the customer gateway.
 To change the IP address of the customer gateway, create a new customer gateway.
-The customer gateway inside IP address must be configured on the interface tunnel.
+The customer gateway inside the IP address must be configured on the interface tunnel.- Outside IP Addresses:

 - Virtual Private Gateway: 52.53.75.160

-The customer gateway IP address is the IP address of the firewall that the CloudEOS and vEOS instance in the DC with NAT behind.
+The customer gateway IP address is the IP address of the firewall that the AWE-7200R and CloudEOS instance in the DC with NAT behind.

 The virtual private gateway IP address is the external IP address of the AWS Specific Cloud.